jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 (2) Subject to any enactment and the general law of New Zealand, racing rules may include separate rules controlling or prohibiting the admission of persons to any racecourse used by racing clubs registered with the racing code that made the rules.
 (3) Rules made under this section do not come into force until they have been approved by the Minister and published in the Gazette.
 (4) The rules may exclude any specified class or classes of person from entering a racecourse, either absolutely or subject to any special conditions, that may be set out in the rules.
-(5) However, subsection (4) applies only to the extent that it is reasonably necessary for the purpose of maintaining public confidence in-
+(5) However, subsection (4) applies only to the extent that it is reasonably necessary for the purpose of maintaining public confidence in—
   (a) the conduct of horse racing; and
   (b) the integrity of racing betting.

 ### 35 Consequences of breaching rule made under section 34
-(1) Every person who commits a breach of any rule made under section 34 may be removed from the racecourse by any member, officer, agent, or employee of the racing club or of the racing code with which the racing club is registered, or by any member of the police.
+(1) Every person who commits a breach of any rule made under section 34 may be removed from the racecourse by any member, officer, agent, or employee of the racing club or of the racing code with which the racing club is registered, or by any constable.
 (2) Every person who commits a breach of any rule made under section 34 also commits an offence.
 (3) Every person who commits an offence under subsection (2) is liable on summary conviction to a fine not exceeding $1,000.

 **Racing judicial system**

 ### 36 Application of sections 37 to 41 and Schedule 3
-Sections 37 to 41 and Schedule 3 apply to-
+Sections 37 to 41 and Schedule 3 apply to—
   (a) New Zealand Thoroughbred Racing Incorporated and Harness Racing New Zealand Incorporated, and the racing governed by those codes, on and from the date of commencement of this Act:
   (b) the New Zealand Greyhound Racing Association (Incorporated), and the racing governed by that code, on and from a date specified for the purposes of this paragraph by the Governor-General by Order in Council.